 - Spellbook does not publish fixed pricing tiers.
-All quotes are custom based on team size, feature requirements, and contract length.
-Industry estimates place mid-tier plans at approximately $179 per user per month, with entry-level options starting around $20 to $40 per user per month.
+All quotes are custom based on team size, features, and contract length.

 - Spellbook’s core features include AI-powered contract drafting and redlining inside Microsoft Word, clause benchmarking against 2,300+ contract types, multi-document review, custom playbooks, and enterprise security (SOC 2 Type II, GDPR, CCPA compliance).